Search

 Recipe highlights

-• Check labels on tikka paste and choose the brand lowest in sodium per 100g.
+• We used reduced salt, low carb, high fibre wraps with grains and seeds, available from the bread aisle in major supermarkets.
+Check labels and choose the brand lowest in sodium per 100g.

 Honey soy tofu noodle stir-fry in a wok and a bowl on a table